robisim74/angular-l10n/README.md

 ```
 #### Storage
 By default, the library does not store the _locale_.
 To store it implement the `L10nStorage` class-interface using what you need, such as web storage or cookie, so that the next time the user has the _locale_ he selected.
-#### User Language
+#### Resolve locale
 By default, the library attempts to set the _locale_ using the user's browser language, before falling back on the _default locale_.
-You can change this behavior by implementing the `L10nUserLanguage` class-interface, for example to get the language via server.
+You can change this behavior by implementing the `L10nResolveLocale` class-interface, for example to get the language from the URL.
 #### Translation Loader
 By default, you can only pass JavaScript objects as translation data provider.
 To implement a different loader, you can implement the `L10nTranslationLoader` class-interface, as in the example above.
 #### Translation Fallback